OpenVisualCloud/Media-Transport-Library/doc/rtcp.md

 - The `seq_bitmap_size` determines the range of sequence numbers the receiver will monitor for loss detection.
 The total number of packets for tracking is `seq_bitmap_size * 8`.
 - The `seq_skip_window` configures the permissible range within which out-of-order packets will be accepted without triggering a NACK.

-By integrating RTCP retransmission within IMTL, the robustness and reliability of media streaming over IP in varied deployment scenarios are significantly enhanced, solidifying IMTL's role in modern media transport solutions.
+By integrating RTCP retransmission within MTL, the robustness and reliability of media streaming over IP in varied deployment scenarios are significantly enhanced, solidifying MTL's role in modern media transport solutions.

 ## Performance Evaluation